 - They have a professional qualification.

-- They have a team of coworkers and / or access to information and resources to assist them in completing their project.
+- They have a team of coworkers and / or access to information and resources to assist them in completing their projects.

 - They have a week or two to complete the project (about 60 working hours).
 And if they see they are not likely to finish, they can work at home or work overtime.

-- They will work almost exclusively on this one project.
+- They will work almost exclusively on this project.

 - A professional worker carves out a bit of comfort for themselves.
 And they are seldom deprived of coffee, food, and distractions.
 And (ideally) they don’t have a hawk-eyed superior watching their every move.

 - Although they have some experience in the topic, by their very nature, exams are about applying knowledge and skills, and thus much of what the see in such an exam will be new to them.